EmbeddedOS/x86-64-OperatingSystem/docs/os_concepts.md

 - When we run `int` instruction, CPU will retrieve the corresponding descriptor in the IDT.
 - Then we enter kernel mode and this request is processed in the `InterruptHandler`.
 After it performs some checks of the request, it then gets to system call part and the write screen function will finally be called.

+### 44. Scheduling

+- We will add a scheduler in the process module.
+- After we initialize the processes, we call function `StartScheduler` to run first process, at this point, we running at user mode.
+So how do we force the process to give up the CPU resource and pick another thread to run?
+  - We have implemented timer interrupt which is configured to fire the interrupts every 10ms.
+  - In the timer timeout handler, we will check to see if this is timer interrupt.
+If it is timer interrupt, we will go to process module to do the context switch, and then the second process is selected.
+  - When we jump back to user mode, we will actually run the second process.
+After it runs for a period of time, 10ms in this case, the timer interrupt is fired and we will get to trap handler again.
+Choose the third process, and we get to user mode to run the program.
+When the time for this process is up, we will select the first process in the handler again.

+- In process module, we save runnable process in the linked list called ready list.